 - Garnish with extra olive oil and a sprinkling of chopped fresh herbs

-- First, you’ll whip the tahini and lemon juice together to make them ultra smooth and creamy.
-Combine the tahini and lemon juice in the bowl of your food processor (a smaller food processor will be better suited to the job) or high-powered blender (i.e. Vitamix or Blendtec).
+- Combine the tahini and lemon juice in the bowl of your food processor (a smaller food processor will be better suited to the job) or high-powered blender (i.e. Vitamix or Blendtec).
 Process for about 1 ½ minutes, pausing to scrape down the bowl of your processor as necessary.

 - Add the olive oil, parsley, tarragon, chives, chopped garlic and salt to the whipped tahini and lemon juice mixture.
 Process for about 1 minute, pausing to scrape down the bowl as necessary.